Employers love this one:

 Employers are allowed to offer all sorts of career development courses.
 And if those courses are optional or voluntary, they might even claim time spent training is an employment perk, not work time.

-However, if your employer requires you to participate in training and meetings as part of your job, they must pay you for it.
-Any task considered mandatory to hold your position is considered a work duty and therefore a paid part of your job.
+However, Any task considered mandatory to hold your position is considered a work duty and therefore a paid part of your job.
 Just as a valet spends waiting for a customer to drive up is still paid, even if they aren’t actively parking cars.

 The Training Relates to Your Job